madskristensen/SolutionColors/README.md

 ![Context Menu](art/context-menu.png)

+## Auto-Mode
+Instead of manually assigning a color to every solution, the extension can do it automatically.
+With this option enabled, all solutions will be assigned a color when opened.
+The color is calculated based on the hash of the full path of the solution, so each solution will always have the same color.

+## Settings

-Set the width of the line in the options dialog.
+Set the width of the line in the options dialog and determine the locaion

 ![Options](art/options.png)